 In Champaign County, of the 79 surveys returned, 33% of the individuals said they currently drive, while 37% said they no longer drive.
 However, only 16% of the respondents indicated they own a vehicle.
-Thirty-eight percent of the respondents indicated they rely on family and/or friends for transportation and 38% indicated they take public transit for appointments.
-Transportation availability on nights and weekends, as well as the ability to schedule last minute trips, are the largest needs expressed in the surveys.
-There is also a need for transportation options traveling outside of the county.
+Thirty-eight percent of the respondents indicated they rely on family and/or friends for transportation and do not own a vehicle.

-In Clark County, surveys reflect that 89% of the general population utilizes their personal vehicle as their primary mode of transportation; riding with a friend was the second highest mode at 43%.
-Of the 15% who identified as an individual with a disability in need of accessible transportation, 75% responded that they do not own a vehicle.
 Approximately half of the respondents said they are familiar with the public transportation options in Springfield, yet the majority (76%) of respondents replied that they have never utilized public transportation.
 Furthermore, 72% responded that they were not familiar with local human service transportation options; of those who were aware, 40% do not qualify for the services.
 The top needs identified for transportation were shopping (88%), medical appointments (85%), to visit friends/family (76%), dining (67%), and recreational activities (63%).
-These results indicate that the majority of rides needed are for recreational/social/leisure activities.
+These results indicate that the majority of rides needed are for recreational/ social/leisure activities.